-NCP is the Non-Coincident Peak demand, which represents the maximum hourly demand for a participant in a given month.
+NCP is the Non-Coincident Peak demand, which represents the maximum hourly demand for an ARP Participant in a given month.

 CP is the Coincident Peak demand which represents the maximum hourly demand of the ARP system in aggregate, or the hourly demand of the ARP Participant at the time of the ARP CP.